Multiple Inheritance and Virtual Base Classes

 Updated

-In the introductory course, we covered inheritance, which allowed us to declare our class as a child of some other class.
+In the introductory course, we covered inheritance, which allows us to declare a class as a child of another class.
 In the following example, Human inherits from Character:

 class Character {};